 - Green Zebra (hybrid)

 Of course, there are many more indeterminate tomato varieties than what I have listed here.
-However, this is a good start if you want to grow look over some options for indeterminate tomatoes to grow in your garden this year.
+However, it is a good start if you want a lot of options for indeterminate tomatoes in this year’s garden.

 What Tomatoes Are Indeterminate?
-(List of Indeterminate Tomatoes)
+(List Of 22 Indeterminate Tomatoes)

-Below, I have included a table of indeterminate tomatoes, arranged in order of increasing size (approximate).
+Below, I have included a table with 22 indeterminate tomato varieties, arranged in order of increasing size (approximate).
 You can also download the table of indeterminate tomato varieties as a free PDF here.

 Note: for more information on the size of various tomatoes, check out my article on how much tomatoes weigh.